jasmineyliang/ml-learning-cruve-proj/README.md

 4. Finally, you visualize the ground truth and the prediction using `matplotlib.pyplot.plot` as shown in one cell in `1_intro.ipynb`.
 5. It shall plot two [lines](https://en.wikipedia.org/wiki/Line_chart) in two distinctive colors.
 For the groundtruth, use BLUE (color code `tab:blue`), and for the prediction, use ORANGE (color code `tab:orange`).
 Regarding how to change colors in line plots, see the demo in `1_intro.ipynb`.
 6. For every plot setting else, leave to default settings.
 7. Use 4-space indentations.
 No tabs.

+Dr.forrestbao MLClass